AdaCore/training_material/courses/spark_for_ada_programmers/7_specification_language.rst

   - *delta aggregates* express the value of an updated composite object
   - *iterated component associations* express array aggregates where the expression depends on the **index**
+  - *container aggregates* give the value of a container

 * Structuring expressions